 This operand is maintained for compatibility purposes only.
-It will be accepted without error, but otherwise ignored.
+It is accepted without error, but otherwise ignored.

-- 1. You may use one or more of the prefix keywords (REQuest, TOsys, ASuser, BYuser, PRESET, FORuser, ATnode, NODIRectxa) with this command.
-These prefix keywords may be specified in any order, but each keyword may only be specified once. - 2.
+- 1. You can use one or more of the prefix keywords (REQuest, TOsys, ASuser, BYuser, PRESET, FORuser, ATnode, NODIRectxa) with this command.
+These prefix keywords can be specified in any order, but each keyword can be specified only once. - 2.
 The DirMaint Release 4 SETOPTN command has been renamed to the USEROPTN command for DirMaint Release 5.
-For more information, see the USEROPTN command.
+For more information, see "USEROPTN" on page 289.
 The SETOPTN command in level 140A performs the same function as in DirMaint Release 4.
 For level 150A, the SETOPTN command allows the privileged user to add or change the values in the OPTION directory statement. - 3.
 Not every option is valid for every release or every directory entry type.
 For more information on the OPTION directory statement, see z/VM: CP Planning and Administration.